Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 A successful product alone is not enough in international trade – targeted localization is equally important.
 Each target group has its own expectations, cultural peculiarities, and preferences that you should consider in your Amazon presence if you want to achieve high customer satisfaction.

 Customers in the USA often expect 24/7 customer service – in their native language and with a quick response time.
 In France or Spain, buyers place particular importance on detailed product information and a clear return policy.
-Make sure to specifically meet these expectations – for example, through local support or by using a fulfillment service that simplifies returns.
+Make sure to specifically address these expectations – for example, through local support or by using a fulfillment service that simplifies returns.

-The reverse route: No foreign shipping desired
+The reverse approach: No foreign shipping desired

-To do this, first, the listing on other marketplaces must be deactivated, which is usually possible through Seller Central under the menu item “Inventory” → “Sell Globally”.
+First, the listing on other marketplaces must be deactivated, which is usually possible through Seller Central under the menu item “Inventory” → “Sell Globally”.
 Here, individual marketplaces can be deactivated, leaving only Amazon.de.

 Those who only want to exclude certain product categories or individual Amazon products from international sales can do so in the FBA settings: Fulfillment by Amazon → Settings → Shipping Programs and Export Settings → Exclude Products.